corda/corda/docs/source/node-cloud.rst

 Note that only the p2p port (10002) is opened by default on a Network Security Group attached to the VM.
 To enable RPC communication from a remote machine firewall has to be adjusted.

-For proudction usage, copy required database drivers for an external database (e.g. Azure DB) into the ``drivers`` directory.
+For proudction usage, copy the required database drivers (e.g. Azure DB) into the ``drivers`` directory.
 More information on database configuration can be found on :doc:`node-database`

-Copy selected CorDapps into the cordapps directory and their configuration to the ``cordapps/config`` subdirectory.
+Copy the selected CorDapps into the cordapps directory and their configuration to the ``cordapps/config`` subdirectory.

 Copy the network root trust store for a Corda network you plan to join into the ``certificates`` directory.